Certain signs and symptoms might suggest that a person could have a lung carcinoid tumor, but tests are needed to confirm the diagnosis.

 Doctors can often use a hollow needle to get a small sample from a suspicious area (mass).
 An advantage of needle biopsies is that they don’t require a surgical incision, but in some cases they might not get enough of a sample to make a diagnosis.
 There are two types of needle biopsies, based on the type of needle used:

 If the suspected tumor is in the outer part of the lungs, either kind of biopsy needle can be inserted through the skin on the chest wall.
 This is called a transthoracic needle biopsy.
-The area where the needle is to be inserted may be numbed with local anesthesia first.
+The area where the needle is to be inserted may be numbed with a local anesthetic first.
 The doctor then guides the needle into the area while looking at the lungs with either fluoroscopy (which is like an x-ray, but the image is shown on a screen rather than on film) or CT scans.
 Unlike fluoroscopy, CT doesn’t give a constant picture, so the needle is inserted toward the mass, a CT image is taken, and the direction of the needle is guided based on the image.
 This is repeated a few times until the needle is in the mass.

 A possible complication of this procedure is that air may leak out of the lung at the biopsy site and into the space between the lung and the chest wall.
 This can cause part of the lung to collapse and could cause trouble breathing.
 This complication is called a pneumothorax.
 If the air leak is minimal, it often gets better without any treatment.
-A large pneumothorax is treated by putting a small tube into the chest space and sucking out the air over a day or two, after which it usually heals on its own.
+A large pneumothorax is treated by putting a small tube into the chest space and sucking out the air over a few days, after which it usually heals on its own.

 An FNA biopsy may also be done to check for cancer in the lymph nodes between the lungs.
 This can be done in two ways: